Proven Track RecordWisner Baum has settled over 150 aviation cases for $1 million or more

 Corporate Negligence: Airline pilots and crew members are increasingly pushed by corporate policies to fly with the minimum amount of fuel to cut down on costs, or make unsafe landings to avoid delays and canceled flights.
 These cost cutting measures have an effect on safety and needlessly open the door to a potential U.S. airline accident.

 Who Can Be Held Liable for Aviation Accidents?

-We meticulously investigate the causes of each accident and pursue accountability
+We meticulously investigate the causes of each accident and pursue accountability against the:

 - Aviation companies